ZackStone/my-conky/README.md

 # my-conky

+How to install and configure: [A Beginner's Guide to Conky](https://www.lifewire.com/beginners-guide-to-conky-4043352)

-Play with the options and build your own custom Conky style.
-Fork the repo and share your Conky template.
+Fork the repo, play with the options, build your own custom style and share your Conky template.

 ![Image 1](https://github.com/zackstone/my-conky/blob/master/Screenshot1.png?raw=true)